 Step 4: Neurological and Psychological Testing

 Tests of how you think can help your doctor decide whether there is another cause for your symptoms.
 You may take oral and written tests to check these areas:

 Step 5: Brain Tests

 Your doctor may request tests of your brain and its function.
 These can help determine if other problems such as blood clots or tumors are causing your Alzheimer's disease symptoms.
-These tests may include the following:
+They may also find physical signs of Alzheimer's disease inside the brain.
+Tests may include the following: